Laragervaise/find-Charlie/README.md

 # find-Charlie
-Realized during the first at EPFL, it consists in finding a pattern in an image
+Realized during the first year at EPFL, it consists in finding a pattern in an image